 Before I share the top ways that dogs show affection, though, please keep in mind that something occurring to a dog IS aversive if the dog feels it is.
 In other words, it’s not just children who need to ask if they may pet someone else’s dog.
 Even if given permission to say hello, please not only be respectful of the dog’s space, but also watch his body and face closely to make sure that your petting is pleasing.
 Not all dogs want to be touched by strangers!

-Here are four ways dogs show affection:
+Here are four ways dogs show affection to humans:

 A wagging tail speaks volumes (although what is communicates isn’t as important to canine language as is a dog’s face and overall body posture).
 I love seeing what I call the big, windy helicopter tail on a dog I am meeting.
 My Border Collie, Radar, gives a big, circling tail wag when he meets people.
 If you tried to move your head around in the same way as his tail moves, you’d get dizzy quickly.